kalabox/kalabox/docs/users/config.md

 ```

 !!! tip "Notice the `precmdopts` used in `kbox mysql`"
     This will automatically prepend options before the user entered part of the command, in this case connecting you to mysql before anything else happens.
+Make sure if you are passing in many options to use an array as in the `redis` example above.

     `postcmdopts` can also be used in the same way, for example to always run a command in verbose mode using `-v`.